 How to prevent gas leaks

 Make sure that your appliances are installed and serviced by a Gas Safe registered engineer.

 If you don't already have one, install a carbon monoxide detector in your home.
-Unlike domestic gas, you won't be able to smell carbon monoxide, and it can be fatal.
+Unlike domestic gas, you can't smell carbon monoxide, and it can be fatal.

-You'd need to check the specific details of your home insurance policy, but many insurers cover damage to the building in the event of a gas explosion.
-The same could apply to your possessions if you have contents cover as well.
+You need to check the specific details of your home insurance policy, but many insurers cover damage to the building in the event of a gas explosion.
+The same could apply to your possessions if you have contents insurance cover as well.

-A standard insurance policy is unlikely to cover the cost of repair to wherever the leak is eg a faulty boiler.
-For this, you'd need to take out home emergency cover.
+A standard insurance policy is unlikely to cover the cost of repair to wherever the leak is, for example a faulty boiler.
+For this, you need a home emergency cover policy.